-NW long wood auger bits are designed to drill through several logs or beams at once for making electrical chases, drilling through-bolt chases, drilling truss pieces, stair treads, etc.
+NW (Northwest) long wood auger bits are designed to drill through several logs or beams at once for making electrical chases, drilling through-bolt chases, drilling truss pieces, stair treads, etc.

 Originally designed for log home builders and timber framers, these long drill bits have become the wood auger bits of choice in those professions.
 The 12″ and 16″ long, 1″ diameter bits are specially designed for drilling Holes for Timber Frame pegs

 NW auger bit is shown as the center bit in the pics.

 Lengths to 60″ and diameters from 1″ – 1-1/2″ (we do have a couple of 1-3/4″ left)

 - Alloy tool steel center shaft assures extra strength

 - Set up for 1/2″ drive drill.
 1/2″ indexed non-slip hex